projectcalico/calico/master/networking/vxlan-ipip.md

 ---
-title: Connecting workloads that you do not control
+title: Connecting workloads across networks that you do not control
 ---

 ### Big Picture